eannaoceallaigh/www/_posts/2023-05-22-deploy-oauth-proxy.md

 This is coupled with `web: redirectTo: websecure` which will redirect http requests to https.

 There are many ways to deploy and use certificates with Traefik that will depend on your setup so we won't go into that in depth here.
 If you've never set something like this up before, the cert-manager [docs](https://cert-manager.io/docs/) are a good resource to get started with.

+If you're just testing this all out locally, you can set `traefik.ingress.kubernetes.io/router.tls` to false or not set it at all and remove the redirect so it only uses http, however, I have not tested this approach specifically for this guide and you may run into issues with the Azure AD application registration as it requires https redirect URIs unless you can use `http://localhost`.

 ### Deploying the middlewares